vekexasia/tesla-ts/README.md

 # More infos about the Tesla APIs

-The work of this library was made possible thanks to [this great unofficial tesla-api](https://tesla-api.timdorr.com/) website!
+The work of this library was made possible thanks to [this](https://tesla-api.timdorr.com/), and [this](https://www.teslaapi.io/) websites!

 # Installation